 ● Review platform analysis: Several prospects first compare the offers and tools on a review platform.
 This provides them insights with minute details on how a product or tool works and what other users think about the same.

-One should never underestimate social proofs, feedbacks, and reviews while making a purchase decision.
+One should never underestimate social proof, feedback, and reviews while making a purchase decision.
 You can also buy this data, and this means you can buy the information on who is comparing your offer with another company and use it for your benefit.

-At this point, you can persuade this targeted customer and convince them to buy your product.
-Some companies also sell third-party data, i.e., visitors on competitor’s websites.
+At this point, you can convince this targeted customer to buy your product.
+Some companies also sell third-party data, i.e., visitors to competitors’ websites.

 The buying behavior of a prospect also shows that there is an intent to buy or search.
 Therefore, it is worth examining the technical front of a prospect, their upcoming contract extensions, or even funding/budget information.